-Created to encourage alternative transportation, this pilot program seeks to provide students with free and convenient bike transportation.
-Funded by a gift from the class of 2010 and supported by the Student Government Association and the Sustainable UMass team, the UMass Amherst campus bike share program is up and running for the 2011-2012 academic year.
+Created to encourage alternative transportation, this pilot program sought to provide students with free and convenient bike transportation.
+Originally funded by a gift from the class of 2010 and supported by the Student Government Association and the Sustainable UMass team, the UMass Amherst campus bike share program is now up and running for its fifth consecutive year.

 Bikes were purchased from Worksman Cycles, a company based in New York that has been producing handcrafted bikes in the US for over 100 years.
 In addition to domestic production, Worksman Cycles has incorporated alternative energy sources into their business plan, as 25% of the energy the factory uses now comes from a large solar array on their roof.
 The bikes came in pieces and were assembled by the Bike Co-Op in the Student Union.
 UMass purchased 25 bikes from Worksman and is refurbishing an additional ten bikes that were abandoned by students and rededicated for community use.